 Scales work by measuring how much something weighs and if you use one then your soap (and food recipes I might add) should be consistent each time.
 That saying, I do use some tiny volume measurements for some of my powdered ingredients- namely my mineral pigments.
 Even so, I measure the contents of my tad, dash, pinch, smidgen and a drop measuring spoons just to make sure.
 You’ll also see that I’ve put a stainless steel measuring cup in the image above and might be wondering about it.
 The only thing I use it for is for scooping Sodium Hydroxide out of its bucket.
 I do not use it for measuring any of my ingredients.

-Instead I use a relatively inexpensive digital kitchen thermometer.
+Instead, I use an infrared temperature gun and in the past, I used a relatively inexpensive digital kitchen thermometer.
 I can dip its stainless steel tip into both my oils and my lye-water and it’s also very easy to clean.
-If you do plan on using glass thermometers make sure to get two so you can keep one immersed in your melting oils and one in your jug of lye-water.
+If you do plan on using glass thermometers make sure to get two so you can keep one immersed in your melting oils and one in your jug of lye solution.

 You’ll need various utensils for making soap but my essentials are the ones shown above.
 Note that all are stainless steel and/or silicone.

 - Stainless steel spoon: I use this for stirring liquid oils